5GameMaker/mfpkg/README.md

 # How it works?

-Install this app via `npm i -g @buj351/mfpkg` and you'll be able to use `mfpkg` command to install mods for your fabric server or client.
+Install this app via `npm i -g mfpkg` and you'll be able to use `mfpkg` command to install mods for your fabric server or client.
 That script only works for everything thats not windows though, so you have to use git bash instead of whatewer